-Mark Chapman focuses his practice on representing domestic and foreign high-technology clients in patent infringement and related litigation, as well as opinions, licensing and transactions.
-He has experience with all phases of patent infringement litigation, through trial and appeal.
-Mr. Chapman also has experience with both inter partes and ex parte patent office reexamination proceedings.
-He has also coordinated and supported foreign patent litigation and related patent office proceedings, including trials and appeals, working closely with patent litigation counsel in Canada, the United Kingdom, the Netherlands, Germany, France and Italy.
+Mark Chapman is a partner who focuses his practice on representing domestic and foreign high-technology and medical device clients in patent infringement and related litigation, as well as opinions, licensing and transactions.
+Mr. Chapman has experience with all phases of patent infringement litigation, including bench and jury trials in district courts and several appeals to the Federal Circuit.
+He also has experience with contentious proceedings in the patent office, including inter partes review and inter partes and ex parte reexamination proceedings.
+He also has coordinated and supported foreign patent litigation and related patent office proceedings, including trials and appeals, working closely with patent litigation counsel in Canada, the United Kingdom, the Netherlands, Germany, France and Italy.

-Mr. Chapman’s technical background is in engineering physics and his patent experience has involved a wide variety of technologies, including stereoscopic imaging, automotive systems (GPS, acceleration sensors, collision-warning systems, window pinch systems), Blu-ray and DVD players, coronary stents, coated dental floss, endodontic instruments, exercise equipment, high-throughput experimentation techniques, digital check imaging systems, industrial combustion burners, interactive lottery systems, online poker systems, mass spectrometers, optical fiber, video surveillance systems, and wrist-watch designs.
+Mr. Chapman’s technical background is in engineering physics and his experience has involved a wide variety of technologies, including various automotive systems (GPS systems, acceleration sensors, airbag systems, blind-spot monitoring systems, collision-warning systems, window pinch systems), optical cameras, Blu-ray and DVD players, coronary stents, endodontic instruments, high-throughput experimentation equipment, check imaging systems, industrial combustion burners, interactive lottery systems, online poker systems, mass spectrometers, optical fiber, video surveillance systems, and wrist-watch designs.

-Prior to joining Kenyon, he practiced transactional corporate and securities law at Sullivan & Cromwell in New York.
-He has also served as a law clerk to the Honourable Mr. Justice John C. Major of the Supreme Court of Canada in Ottawa.
+Prior to joining Kenyon, Mr. Chapman practiced transactional corporate and securities law at Sullivan & Cromwell in New York.
+Prior to that, he served as a law clerk to the Honourable John C. Major, a Justice of the Supreme Court of Canada in Ottawa.

-- Bosch in a patent litigation regarding video surveillance technology.
+- Represented Bosch in a patent litigation regarding video surveillance technology.
 Secured a dismissal for lack of standing that led to a favorable settlement.
-Criminal Activity Surveillance v.
-ADT Security Services et al. (E.D.
-Tex.)

 - “The RAND Modified Hypothetical Negotiation,” Intellectual Property Strategist, June 2013.